The Damnation of Harvey McHugh

-The Damnation of Harvey McHugh was an Australian television miniseries made by the ABC.
+The Damnation of Harvey McHugh is an Australian television miniseries made by the ABC.
 The series consists of 12 episodes and was first broadcast on the ABC in 1994 from 2 June to 18 August of that year.

 Overview

 The series was created by John Misto and co-written by Misto, Graeme Koetsveld and Ray Kolle.

 It was produced by Penny Chapman and the episodes were variously directed by Michael Carson, Robert Klenner, Geoffrey Nottage and Amanda Smith.